LLNL/Umpire/docs/sphinx/tutorial.rst

 This section is a tutorial introduction to Umpire.
-We start with the most basic memory allocation, and move through topics like allocating on different resources, using allocation strategies to change how memory is allocated, using operations to move and modify data, and even how to write your own allocation strategies!
+We start with the most basic memory allocation, and move through topics like allocating on different resources, using allocation strategies to change how memory is allocated, using operations to move and modify data, and how to use Umpire introspection capability to find out information about Allocators and allocations.

-These examples are all built as part of Umpire, and you can find the files in the ``exmamples`` directory at the root of the Umpire repository.
+These examples are all built as part of Umpire, and you can find the files in the ``examples`` directory at the root of the Umpire repository.
 Feel free to play around and modify these examples to experiment with all of Umpire's functionality.